|

 not supposed to go to more than one teacher so it was difficult

-you to come back each day for lessons!
+expect you to come back each day for lessons!

 In terms of my project, I found enough to reconstruct a